fdnd-task/the-web-is-for-everyone-PE-crud-form/docs/INSTRUCTIONS.md

-# The web is for everyone - Progressive Enhancement
+# The web is for everyone - Progressive Enhancement CRUD form

 Leren wat Progressive Enhancement is en hoe je dit kan toepassen